emqx/emqx-operator/docs/en_US/getting-started/getting-started.md

       --create-namespace
    ```
 **Note**:
-If you want to collect metrics about `emqx-operator` by `Prometheus`,first of all you need to deploy `Prometheus` and apply the application of `ServiceMonitor`
+If you want to collect metrics about `EMQX Operator` by `Prometheus`,first of all you need to deploy [Prometheus Operator](https://github.com/prometheus-operator/prometheus-operator) and apply the application of `ServiceMonitor`
-eg:

 ```bash
 $ cat << EOF kubectl apply -f -